jpgordon00/PlayFabUnityUpdater/README.md

 - Set the current update version by setting the attribute 'CurrentVersion' to be a string matching a version title.
 This should be in title data.
 - Add all the required files listed in 'content' for whatever versions you want to support into the PlayFab CDN.
 - Deploy two Azure Functions and register them on PlayFab Cloudscript Functions.
 > [Deploy](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/azure-functions?view=azure-devops&tabs=dotnet-core%2Cyaml) PollUpdater and PollUpdaterContent to the cloud.
+Ensure you have SimpleJSON.cs somewhere in your src.
 > Register PollUpdater and PollUpdaterContent in [PlayFab Functions](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript-af/quickstart)
 > In [Automation](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/), register PollUpdater for a player_logged_in event.
 - Add UpdateHandler.cs and ensure PlayFab is authenticated before invoking UpdateHandler.Instance.UpdateProcedure().
 - Add GroupDownloader.cs in your scripts folder.

-# Pushing a new update:
+## Pushing a new update:
 - Add a new version to Versions whose attribute "id" is larger than all previous versions.
 - Change CurrentVersion in title data to a string matching the attribute "title" in the version with the largest attribute "id".
 > This string must match an existing version or the update will fail.
 Remember that the version with the largest attibute "id" gets selected as the newest version.
 - Optionally change the content in the new version with matching files in the PlayFab CDN.

-# A visual view of all the components involved in configuring new updates:
+## A visual view of all the components involved in configuring new updates:
 ![Versions in Internal Title Data](https://i.gyazo.com/d9f8fe798877b3f6e2d21a166d1bab4a.png)
 ![Versions JSON](https://i.gyazo.com/605a8a81052e8d0105b07f2d57dd7a3f.png)
 ![CurrentVersion in title data](https://i.gyazo.com/bac0068a2f19ec4e06296136d0681803.png)
 ![Files for versions in File Management](https://i.gyazo.com/32642f0fe8e07a7c0675046e4bdf3db1.png)

-## Future improvements.
+# Future improvements.
 - Callbacks for update starting and update failing.
 > I encourage developers to edit UpdateHandler.cs and invoke whatever functions they want themselfs.
 However, if requested, I will add callbacks in the form of events to UpdateHandler.
 - UpdateHandler.cs by default can recursively re-invoke the PollUpdaterContent function.
 While this was done because newly created accounts don't always update PlayFab data quickly enough for PollUpdaterContent to be succesful, I would like to expand on this system.
 It is not flexible in handling a multitude of errors.